gphil/gphils_blog/posts/2013-06-10-tracking-clojure-versus-ruby-adoption.markdown

 The package repository for Clojure is [Clojars](https://clojars.org).
 Since its inception, it's had 4,215,857 total packages downloaded.

+(Edit: [@xeqixeqi](https://twitter.com/xeqixeqi) pointed out that Clojars started keeping track of downloads in Oct./Nov.
+2012, so these numbers don't actually go back that far.
+That may explain why they are lagging Ruby by the most.
+RubyGems has been keeping track since July 2009.)

 The corresponding package repository for Ruby is [RubyGems](https://rubygems.org).
 RubyGems has 1,677,981,312 total downloads.
 This is ~398x more than Clojars.